srikanth245110/Jenkins/Day3/Day3.md

                 1.3.
 Pipeline.
                 1.4.
 Multibranch pipeline.

+        2. Important feature of Jenkins job configuration.

+                2.1.

-        2. Jenkins + Maven + GitHub + Nexus examples.
+        3. Jenkins + Maven + GitHub + Nexus examples.

-              1.1.
+                3.1.
 Freestyle job as to build & deploy the artifacts to nexus & tomcat.
-              1.2.
+                3.2.
 Maven job as to build & deploy & release the artifacts to nexus & tomcat.
-              1.3.
+                3.3.
 The same above scenario with pipeline script.
-              1.4.
+                3.4.
 Same above scenario with Blue ocean plugin.
-              1.5.
+                3.5.
 Maven release with manual steps. (without a maven release plugin & drawbacks and plus points with this).

-        3. How to practice the covered topics in Day-3.
+        4. How to practice the covered topics in Day-3.

-           Interview Questions:
+        5. Interview Questions:

            How to create a job in Jenkins? ((Click on NewItem--> explain all the configuration details) How to setup a CI job?